 Bring What You Need, Leave What You Don’t

 Space is limited.
-Every item must justify its place.
-I’ve caught fish on kayaks carrying two rods and one small tackle bag.
-That minimal setup keeps the deck clear and focus sharp.
-Add gear only when experience shows specific needs.
+Every item must earn its spot.
+I’ve caught plenty of fish carrying two rods and one small tackle bag.
+That minimal setup keeps the deck clear and my focus sharp.
+Add gear only when experience shows you specifically need it.
+Most kayak anglers carry too much stuff, not too little.

 Building Your Skills

-Kayak fishing combines two skill sets—paddling and fishing.
-Developing both creates a synergy that produces consistently good days on the water.
+Kayak fishing combines two skill sets — paddling and fishing.
+Getting better at both creates a synergy that consistently produces good days on the water.

 Paddle Regularly